 The Asset Forfeiture & Money Laundering Section is responsible for the litigation of all asset forfeiture cases from law enforcement agencies with statewide jurisdiction, and the supervision of financial investigations leading to money laundering arrests and large property seizures.
 These cases are complex and often involve multiple defendants and numerous types of property.
 The Section consists of a Section Chief, litigation attorneys, legal support staff, and the Asset Forfeiture Administration Unit which is tasked with administering and liquidating all forfeited property.
 The litigation attorneys and legal support staff are located throughout the state in various regional offices.
 The Asset Forfeiture Administration Unit is centrally located in the Harrisburg area to assist in the storage and transfer of assets throughout the state.

-The Section is primarily responsible for the litigation of asset forfeiture cases pursuant to the Controlled Substances Forfeitures Act.
-This Act provides for the forfeiture of property that was used to facilitate violations of the Drug Act as well as property representing proceeds of drug trafficking.
+The Section is primarily responsible for the litigation of asset forfeiture cases pursuant to Chapter 58 of the Judicial Code relating to Forfeiture of Assets.
+This Chapter provides for the forfeiture of property that was used to facilitate violations of the Drug Act as well as property representing proceeds of drug trafficking.
+Chapter 58 also applies to other statutory forfeitures, which include Sex Offenses, Chop Shops, Gambling and Liquor Code Violations, Trademark and/or Recording Device Counterfeiting.
 The cases usually involve the forfeiture of cash, automobiles, jewelry, bank accounts and other financial instruments, and real estate.
-In recent years, other forfeiture statutes have been enacted and the litigation therefore falls with the Section.
-These current statutes include Sex Offenses, Chop Shops, Gambling and Liquor Code Violations, Trademark and/ or Recording Device Counterfeiting, and all Common Law violations.

 The seizure of property is made by law enforcement agencies with statewide jurisdiction such as the Bureau of Narcotics Investigation and Drug Control, the Pennsylvania State Police, and the Pennsylvania Board of Probation and Parole.
 However, these agencies often work with police agencies with county, city, or municipal jurisdiction.
 In the event of multi-agency cases, this Section coordinates with the appropriate District Attorney’s Office to decide the equitable sharing of the assets.
 When the Office of Attorney General litigates the case, this Section sends the equitable share to the District Attorney’s Office after liquidation of the asset.
 When the District Attorney’s Office litigates the case, this Section requests the District Attorney’s Office send the equitable share to this office.
 Often, letters are exchanged between the two offices to determine the equitable sharing that is to take place.